dependency-check-team/dependency-check/readme.md

 in the above example `tests.js` will get added to the entries that get parsed + checked in addition to the defaults.
 You can specify as many separate `--entry` arguments as you want

+### --help

+shows above options and all other available options

 ## auto check before every npm publish

 add this to your `.bash_profile`/`.bashrc`